 Nothing says Greece like olives.
-Enjoyed in salads salads to baked dishes to olive oil, even the tree’s looks are impressive.
+Enjoyed in salads to baked dishes to olive oil, even the tree’s looks are impressive.
 Olive tree trunks are silvery, gray in color, quite gnarly and sturdy.
-The tree’s leaves are deep green on one side and the other flashes a soft pewter at the first gentle breeze.
+The tree’s leaves are deep green on one side, the other side flashes and flutters a soft pewter at the first gentle breeze.
 Olive trees live to be hundreds and hundreds of years and still bear fruit.
 They are evocative and exquisitely beautiful.
 Olive trees compel me to question my purpose, my life… my existence.

 Silly, maybe, but true.
 And they are everywhere.
 In the mountains and on the beaches, in the city or the country, there is no place without them.
 On road trips we pass field after field of olive trees, typically the only thing separating us is a rusty, old barbed wire fence.
 Frequently I glimpse a donkey or two wandering about.
 Sometimes you’ll see a flock of sheep nibbling on scrawny tufts of grass growing here and there.
 Precious goats are seen before heard, their handmade iron bells announcing their presence long before they have arrived.